jaydenaung/aws-codedeploy-asg-terraform-lab/README.md

 * Make sure that "cd_dg1" is selected for Deployment group.
 * Choose "My application is stored in Amazon S3"
 * My sample cloudguarder_app is hosted on S3 ```s3://jaydenstaticwebsite/download/cloudguarder_cd.zip``` and it is publicly accessible.
-(That's why you may not need S3 policy for CodeDeploy) You can use my application code, or your can use your own app.
+(That's why you may not need S3 policy for CodeDeploy.)
+You can use either my application source code or your own application source code.
-* Choose "zip" for Revision File Type (This should be automatically chosen for you)
+* Choose "zip" for Revision File Type (This should be automatically chosen for you.)

 ![header image](img/cd-3.png)

 * In "Deployment group overrides", Choose ```CodeDeployDefault.AllAtOnce``` for "Deployment configuration".

 > Well, this is optional.
-Because for the lab purpose, my terraform script has created a deployment configuration which will deploy the application to the servers ONE BY ONE - which takes time.
-So if you want shorter deployment, choose "AllAtOnce".
+For the test purpose, my terraform script has created a deployment configuration which will deploy the application to the servers ONE BY ONE - which takes more time.
+So if you want a shorter deployment, choose "AllAtOnce".

 * Finally, Click "Create Deployment"

 ![header image](img/cd-4.png)

-You should see the following that shows "installing application on your instances" status.
+You should see the following status page that shows "installing application on your instances" status.

-Observe, that CodeDeploy is deploying application to all your EC2 instances at once!
+Observe that CodeDeploy is deploying application to all your EC2 instances at once!

 ![header image](img/cd-5.png)

-After a few minutues, you should see in the Deployment status that "3 of 3 instances updated - Succeeded"!
+After a few minutes, you should see a message under the deployment status, saying "3 of 3 instances updated - Succeeded"!

 ![header image](img/cd-6.png)

 ---
 ## 5. Test the application deployed by CodeDeploy

-Now, you can go ahead and access the DNS name of the application load balancer on your browser, and you should see the cloudguarder sample app.
+Now, you can go ahead and access the DNS name of the application load balancer on your browser, and you should see my cloudguarder sample web app.

-> Note: the app's code is deployed to all 3 ec2 instances, and an application load balancer is exposed to the Internet for public access.
+> Note: By now, the application code is deployed to all 3 ec2 instances, and an application load balancer which sits in front of application servers is exposed to the Internet for public access.

 ![header image](img/cloudguarder-app.png)

 CONGRATULATIONS!
-You've successfully automated creation of AWS infrastructure and deployed your application to applications servers using AWS CodeDeploy!
+You've successfully automated creation of AWS infrastructure, and deployed your application to applications servers using Terraform & AWS CodeDeploy!

 ---
 ## 6. Clean-up